Understanding the Psychology of Incentives and Rewards

 Instead, optimal performance is achieved when employees find intrinsic value in their work.
-In his new book, Drive: The Surprising Truth About What Motivates Us, best-selling author Daniel H. Pink sets out the case for intrinsic motivation.
+In his best-selling book, Drive: The Surprising Truth About What Motivates Us, best-selling author Daniel H. Pink sets out the case for intrinsic motivation.

 “Employee engagement is the single most important factor—high quality employees… saying good things about the business and workforce.
 If you haven’t got those things then you’re building on sand.”

 “The best use of money as a motivator is to pay people enough to take the issue of money off the table,” he said in a recent keynote address.
 “Pay people enough so that they’re not thinking about the money, they’re thinking about the work.
 Once you do that, it turns out that there are three factors that science shows lead to better performance, not to mention personal satisfaction.”

 According to Pink, those three factors are autonomy, mastery and purpose.
 Autonomy is our desire to be self-directed which can be crushed by extrinsic rewards that wield control over the creative process.
 Companies such as Google have embraced the power of autonomy, allowing employees to work on any project of their choosing for 20 per cent of their time.